 Residents and businesses are reminded that it is a violation of City ordinance to sweep or blow leaves into the roadways, and that yard waste is collected weekly on Mondays, through the City’s solid waste contract.

 For the purpose of scheduling and resident awareness, the City has been divided into 4 areas which will be swept on a particular week of each month throughout the year.
-The street sweepers do not go out on Wednesday due to the trash service provided by Republic Waste.
 For the purpose of street sweeping, the weeks are counted beginning with the first FULL week of each month.
 The weekly zones are included in the maps linked below.

 Questions regarding the City of Rosenberg’s street sweeping program may be directed to Citizen Relations at (832) 595-3301.